Pregnancy-associated femicide: Gun control

 In the United States, the likelihood of intimate partner homicide by state corresponds to state levels of gun ownership, and firearms are the primary weapon in pregnancy-associated femicides.
 Researchers therefore identify stricter gun laws, specifically in the United States, as a necessary intervention.

 Policy and standardized documentation

 Researchers recommend the universal adoption of pregnancy and history of IPV checkboxes in homicide death records, as well the inclusion of pregnancy-associated femicide in maternal mortality reviews.
 They maintain that accurate and efficient documentation of incidence rates increases efficiency in prevention.

 Notable cases

-United States

 Laci Peterson (1975-2002) was murdered on December 24, 2002 while 7 months pregnant.
 Laci's husband, Scott Peterson, was convicted in 2004 of first-degree murder for her death, and of second-degree murder for the death of their unborn son Conner.
 The alternate title for the Unborn Victims of Violence Act of 2004 is Laci and Conner's Law.
 The release of the Netflix docuseries American Murder: Laci Peterson on August 14, 2024, and the Peacock docuseries Face to Face with Scott Peterson on August 20, 2024 generated renewed public attention on the case.

+19-year-old Rukhsana Naz was strangled by her brother, while her mother held her down in an honour killing at her home in Derby in March 1998, due to her refusal to terminate her pregnancy.

+Chiara Páez was killed in May 2015 during her first trimester of pregnancy.
+Chiara's murder accelerated the Ni una menos movement in Argentina, which then spread to other Latin American countries.